sid115/nix-core/README.md

 To rebuild the system and/or user configurations after making changes to them, run the `rebuild` script:

 ```
-Wrapper script for 'nixos-rebuild switch'
+Wrapper script for 'nixos-rebuild switch' and 'home-manager switch' commands.
 Usage: rebuild <command> [OPTIONS]

 Commands: